Welcome to All Saints

 Are there clubs and sporting activities for me to join in?

 At primary school, you may have been part of a music or drama group or played sports such as netball or football.
 Here, at All Saints, we have lots of different clubs you can join which is always a really excellent way to make friends.
 Year 7 clubs include a Book Club, Film Club, Art, Drama and many more.
-You can join ASSET with the Science Faculty which many year 7 students really enjoy.
+You can join the Science Club which many year 7 students really enjoy.
 Activities and clubs take place before, during and after school.
 There are also opportunities to join our sport clubs.
 All Saints has a very strong tradition in Sports Leadership so you may have met some of our students leading events at your primary school; now you can become a Sports Leader yourself!
-Our students enjoy netball, rounders, hockey and football, rugby, cricket and many more including cheerleading, trampolining and table tennis.
+Our students enjoy netball, rounders, hockey and football, rugby, cricket and many more including trampolining and table tennis.
 There is always an activity for you to join with your new friends.